zachcb/shopping-app/README.md

 ### Notes

 Everything is able to be hot-reloaded while in the Docker container.
-Although, if you break something in the Python container it might refresh.
+Although, if you break something in the Python container it might need to be refreshed.